 About the Director

-Rev. Andrea Cornett-Scott, associate vice president for inclusive excellence, has served Mary Baldwin in her current role and as director/dean of African-American and Multicultural Affairs for 16 years.
+Rev. Andrea Cornett-Scott, associate vice president for inclusive excellence, has served Mary Baldwin in her current role and as director/dean of African-American and Multicultural Affairs for 21 years.
 She has demonstrated expertise in student retention, development, and engagement.
 She is committed to helping students become their best selves inside and outside of the class room.
-Rev. Cornett- Scott is a member of the Department of Philosophy and Religion.
+Rev. Cornett- Scott is a member of the Department of Philosophy and Religious Studies.